-The Toyota Kata can bring a new, dynamic way of guiding team members to improvement, that far surpasses the typical OKR environment of western managerial practices.
-In conjunction with what has been outlined in the company’s Hoshin Kanri program, leaders can ensure that employees are growing and improving, adding to the company’s overall Lean goals.
-Furthermore, team members can look back and be satisfied with their new habits and a newly achieved mindset, making it more likely that their next year’s goals will also be met.
+The Toyota Kata can bring a new, dynamic way of guiding team members to improvement that far surpasses the typical OKR (Objectives and Key Results) environment of western managerial practices.
+In conjunction with what a company Hoshin Kanri program outlines, leaders can ensure that employees are growing and improving, adding to the company’s overall Lean goals.
+Furthermore, team members can look back and be satisfied with their new habits and a newly achieved mindset, making it more likely they will meet their next year’s goals too.

 Toyota Kata & Kanban

-It’s been said, that Toyota Kata is the perfect addition to a successful Kanban implementation, making for a true Lean process.
-It is thanks to how a Kanban process cannot be tricked into showing you conditions other than the actual ones.
+It’s been said, that Toyota Kata is the perfect addition to a successful Kanban implementation, making for a truly Lean process.
+That is because the Kanban process cannot be tricked into showing you conditions other than the actual ones.

-Kanban will also make it easy to gradually implement changes through its explicit policies and WIP limits, and will continuously measure your progress throughout the change, making it clear whether the team has or has not mastered their kata.
+Kanban will also make it easy to gradually implement changes through its explicit policies and WIP limits.
+It will continuously measure your progress throughout the changes, making it clear whether the team has or has not mastered their kata.

 How is Toyota Kata different from Kaizen?

 Both of these concepts refer to process and performance improvement.
-The difference between them could be boiled down to their methods, or lack thereof.
+The difference between them boils down to their methods or lack thereof.
 A continued effort to spot an improvement opportunity in your environment and take it would be engaging in Kaizen.
-But a more scientific, problem-solving, methodical approach to defining a problem and making a plan to eliminate it, would be an implementation of Toyota Kata.
+But a more scientific, problem-solving, methodic approach to defining a problem and making a plan to eliminate it would be an implementation of Toyota Kata.

-In many cases, the 2 ideas will overlap, and there is nothing wrong with that.
+In many cases, the two ideas will overlap, and there is nothing wrong with that.
 In the end, the goal is always one: to make a change for the better.
-Some changes, e.g. those to complex processes relying on fluctuating decision-making, will be better to approach and measure methodically, while others, e.g. a one-time improvement to communication flow between team members, can be achieved instantaneously and be classified as a small Kaizen event.
+Some changes, e.g., those to complex processes relying on fluctuating decision-making, will be better to approach and measure methodically.
+Others, e.g., a one-time improvement to communication flow between team members, can be achieved instantaneously and be classified as a small Kaizen event.